How do participants feel at the retro: Explorer, Shopper, Vacationer, or Prisoner? Source:

 Remind each other of agile values you displayed Source:

 Draw 4 large bubbles and write one of the agile core values into each:

 Ask participants to write down instances when their colleagues have displayed one of the values - 1 cheerful sticky note per example.
 In turn, let everyone post their note in the corresponding bubble and read them out loud.
 Rejoice in how you embody agile core values :)

-Ask each team member to try to briefly describe how their neighbour to the right felt during the iteration.
-Their neighbour confirms or corrects their guess.
-Once all participants said what they think about how their teammates felt, you get an idea of how connected they are, how the communication is flowing in your team and if people are aware of the feelings expressed, in some way, by others.
+Ask each team member to briefly describe how their right neighbour felt during the iteration.
+Their neighbour confirms or corrects the guess.
+Once all participants shared their best guess about how their teammates felt, you get an idea of how connected they are, how communication is flowing in your team and if people are aware of the feelings expressed, in some way, by others.

 Each team member gets a sharpie and a tangerine with a sticky note asking: 'How do you feel?
 Please give me a face'.
 After all are done drawing you go around and compare the works of art and emotions.
 It's a light-hearted way to set the stage.